-Term BTEC BUSINESS Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) In Year 13 Study.
-Stud students study mostly optional Units and complete their re-sits of External Assessments.
-Students also plan and stage a Business Event which develops their Organisational and Manage by assessing the viability of a chosen Business in locating abroad.
-Unit Title: Developing a Marketing Campaign Students will learn about/ develop skills of: Developing the Rationale Principles of Marketing The Role of Marketing Influences on Marketing Activity Using information to develop Marketing Campaign Purpose of Market Research Market Research Methods Students learn how to develop a Rationale for a Marketing Campaign.
-They develop research and problem solving skills in identifying the aims and purposes of their Marketing Campaign. dents are required to produce a Mo Year 13 HT2 Unit Title: Developing a Marketing Campaign Students will learn about/ develop skills of: Planning and Developing a Marketing Campaign Marketing Campaign Activity Marketing Mix The Marketing Campaign Appropriateness of Marketing Campaign Formative Assessment Practice Past Papers Summative Assessment 3hr Supervised Externally Marked Task in January BTEC National Textbook Pearson BTEC National Revision Guide
+In Year 13 students study mostly optional Units and complete their re-sits of External Assessments.
+Students are required to produce a Marketing Plan based on a Case Study.
+Students also plan and stage a Business Event which develops their Organisational and Management Skills.
+Finally they gain an International perspective on Business by assessing the viability of a chosen Business in locating abroad.

+Year 13 HT1 Unit Title: Developing a Marketing Campaign Students will learn about/ develop skills of: Developing the Rationale Principles of Marketing Influences on Marketing Using information to develop Marketing Campaign Purpose of Market Research Market Research Methods Students learn how to develop a Rationale for a Marketing Campaign.
+They develop research and problem-solving skills in identifying the aims and purposes of their Formative Assessment Practice Past Papers Summative Assessment 3hr Supervised Externally Marked Task in January BTEC National Textbook Research on-line Marketing Year 13 HT2 Marketing Campaign.
+Unit Title: Developing a Marketing Campaign Students will learn about/ develop skills of: • Planning and Developing a Marketing Campaign • Marketing Campaign Activity • Marketing Mix • The Marketing Campaign • Appropriateness of Marketing Campaign Formative Assessment Practice Past Papers Summative Assessment 3hr Supervised Externally Marked Task in January BTEC National Textbook Pearson BTEC National Revision Guide